popphp/pop-debug/README.md

 - **MemoryHandler**
     + Capture memory usage and peak memory usage
 - **MessageHandler**
+    + Capture generic messages at various points in the application's lifecycle
+- **LogHandler**
-    + Capture messages at various points in the application's lifecycle
+    + Capture standard log messages at various points in the application's lifecycle
 - **QueryHandler**
     + Capture database queries and their parameters and information
 - **RequestHandler**